 Urban Fishing Gems

 Phoenix's urban fishing program brings angling opportunities to neighborhood parks.
-These small lakes receive regular stockings and offer convenient family fishing.
+These small lakes receive regular stockings and offer convenient family fishing for residents who cannot travel to remote reservoirs.

 Kiwanis Lake serves south Tempe with 125 acres of fishable water.
 Rainbow trout stockings begin in November, creating excellent shore fishing through March.
-Largemouth bass and bluegill provide summer alternatives.
+Largemouth bass and bluegill provide summer alternatives for anglers.

 Chaparral Lake in Scottsdale offers scenic fishing among golf courses and parks.
 Electric motors only regulations maintain peaceful conditions.
-The lake holds largemouth bass, catfish, and seasonal trout.
+The lake holds largemouth bass, catfish, and seasonal trout accessible from shore.

 Steele Indian School Park Pond brings fishing to central Phoenix.
 This small pond receives heavy stocking pressure but offers easy access for beginners.
-Catch-and-release practices help maintain fish populations.
+Catch-and-release practices help maintain fish populations for ongoing enjoyment.

-Mogollon Rim & Flagstaff Area Lakes (8 Lakes)
+Mogollon Rim and Flagstaff Area Lakes (8 Lakes)

 Lake Mary (Upper and Lower)